math-a3k/django-ai/docs/apps/bayesian_networks.rst

 ``Structures``
     Lists and Tuples, i.e. ``[1, 2], [[1e-06, 2], [3, 4]], (2, 3,), ([1, 2], [3, 4])``.
 ``Strings``
     Strings are reserved for Node names.
 To pass another Node as a parameter to it simply use its name.
-Nodes' names are resolved through Network Edges of the graph (see :ref:`bayesian_networks_edge`), only Node's parents are available.
+Nodes' names are resolved through Network Edges of the graph (see :ref:`bayesian_networks_edge`).
 ``Functions``
     Functions *must be namespaced* and their arguments can be anything of the above.
     Due to security reasons, the allowed namespaces must be specified in a list named ``DJANGO_AI_WHITELISTED_MODULES`` in your settings, i.e.::